arunchandra23/tensorGo-assignment/README.md

 - The streamlit app contains two columns:
     - Right column: contains the pdf file from which you can ask questions
     - Left column: Contains the file upload and response section, where the response is in the same language as of audio.
-- Upload an audio file size `less than 5MB`
+- Upload an audio file size `less than 5MB`, you can record audio [here](https://online-voice-recorder.com/)
 - Click submit and wait for the response.